Helen Beggs and Brad Phillips, 1997

 The flight to Hobart from Melbourne takes approximately one hour, and 1.8 hours from Sydney, and can sometimes be "absorbed" into the price of an overseas ticket to Australia, therefore costing no extra.

 Notes: All telephone numbers are listed with their "STD" (within Australia) area code, which is 03 for all of Tasmania.
-Callers from overseas should use area code +613 in place of 03.
+Callers from overseas should use the international+area code +613 in place of 03.

-All distances listed in the cycling notes were obtained from my bicycle odometer, and may not exactly correspond to distances on automobile touring maps.
+All distances listed in the cycling notes were obtained from my bicycle odometer, and may not exactly correspond to distances on car touring maps.

 Day 0: Arrive in Hobart

-The closest bike shop (owned by a keen cycle tourist) is Tassie Cycles, 100 Newtown Road, New Town.
-They also have an excellent cycle mechanic.
-You may be able to buy a bicycle in Hobart and sell it back to the same shop when you finish the Giro (see Bike Shops).
-Good panniers are harder to find in Tasmania, so it's a good idea to bring them with you.
-Hobart is well-served with outdoor equipment shops (there is a cluster of them in Elizabeth St, just up from the mall), so you'll have no trouble buying a tent, sleeping bag, camp stove, outdoor clothing, etc.
+You can hire a quality touring bike through Longhaul Tasmania, or check our list of bikeshops/bikehire options.
+You may be able to buy a bicycle in Hobart and sell it back to the same shop when you finish the Giro.
+Hobart is well-served with outdoor equipment shops (there is a cluster of them in Elizabeth St, just up from the mall), so you'll have no trouble buying a tent, sleeping bag, camp stove, outdoor clothing, etc. A good option is Recycled Recreation, which sells good quality second hand outdoor gear.

 Day 1: Hobart - Richmond (29 km)